paperless-ngx/paperless-ngx/docs/setup.rst

      access rights might be an issue.
 The default user and group ``paperless`` in the containers have an id of 1000.
 The containers will enforce that the owning group of the consumption directory will be ``paperless`` to be able to delete consumed documents.
-If your host-system has a group with an id of 1000 and you don't want this group to have access rights to the consumption directory, you can use ``USERMAP_GID`` to change the id in the container and thus the one of the consumption directory.
+If your host-system has a group with an ID of 1000 and you don't want this group to have access rights to the consumption directory, you can use ``USERMAP_GID`` to change the id in the container and thus the one of the consumption directory.
 Furthermore, you can change the id of the default user as well using ``USERMAP_UID``.

 6. Run ``docker-compose up -d``.
 This will create and start the necessary containers.